FranciSessa/Arudino-Python-SImple-Attitude-Indicator/README.md

 - **MPU_pitch_roll_Pyt_comm.ino**
   The Arduino sketch created with the Arduino IDE.
   It reads acceleration data from the MPU6050, calculates **pitch** and **roll** angles, and sends them via **serial communication**.
-  Credits for this code go to **Carbon Aeronautics** — I recommend watching their tutorial to better understand it:
+  Credits for this code go to **Carbon Aeronautics**, I recommend watching their tutorial to better understand it:
   [https://youtu.be/7VW_XVbtu9k?si=yDsCyBnuSdUbkwY7](https://youtu.be/7VW_XVbtu9k?si=yDsCyBnuSdUbkwY7)

 ---